juntao/arenztopia/content/news/Issue 19.md

 ## Covid-19 Vaccine
 by Owen Miyazoi

 Arenztopian doctors have developed a vaccine, essentially different than the one used in the US.
 The vaccine is 1 part and will be 95% affective in 10 hours.
-The vaccine will temporarily only be availeble to fronline workers, 65 years +, and people with disease.
+The vaccine will temporarily only be available to fronline workers, 65 years +, and people with critical disease.
 The Covid vaccine will be open to the public on January 25th.